expires/autoclicker/README.md

 5. **Set Startup Project**

-    - In the Solution Explorer, right-click on `autoclicker` and select "Set as StartUp Project".
+    - In the Solution Explorer, right-click on `autoclicker` and select "Set as Startup Project".

 6. **Build the Project**